Solar Panel ROI: Is the Investment Worth It?

 Roof orientation and pitch.
 South-facing roofs at a 30-40 degree pitch deliver maximum output.
 East or west-facing roofs produce approximately 15-20% less energy.
 North-facing roofs are generally not recommended for solar.

 Shading.
-Even partial shading from trees, chimneys, or neighbouring buildings reduces output.
+Even partial shading from trees, chimneys, or neighboring buildings reduces output.
 Modern micro-inverters and power optimizers mitigate this by allowing each panel to operate independently, but heavily shaded roofs will still see materially lower returns.

 Electricity price trajectory.
 Prices have risen an average of 5-8% per year over the past decade.
 If this continues, the value of each kWh you generate increases year over year, compounding your returns.
 Even a modest 3% annual increase adds $5,000 to your 25-year savings versus flat pricing assumptions.